tobozo/ESP32-targz/README.md

 -----

   - This library is only for unpacking / decompressing, no compression support is provided whatsoever
-  - Although the examples use SPIFFS, it should work with any fs::FS filesystem (SD, SD_MMC, SPIFFS)
+  - Although the examples use SPIFFS as default, it should work with any fs::FS filesystem (SD, SD_MMC, SPIFFS, FFat, LittleFS)
   - This is experimental, expect bugs!
   - Contributions and feedback are more than welcome :-)